Opening remarks by Angel Gurría,

 In Brazil, the government is aiming to improve transport infrastructure and is eager to mobilise private investors to achieve this.
 Improvements in the mechanisms used for concessions and public works that strengthen competition are therefore urgent and essential.
 Sound governance models are also needed to ensure the effective delivery and operation of these projects.

 Currently, public procurement in Brazil is subject to barriers, like local content preferences, and administrative burdens on businesses.
 Removing, or even reducing them, has the potential to unleash competition, spur productivity and encourage innovation.
-Similarly, promoting more open and competitive procurement, in line with the recently adopted OECD Recommendation on Public Procurement, would prompt Brazilian suppliers to invest in research and improve efficiency, thus enhancing their competitiveness in domestic and export markets.
+Similarly, promoting more open and competitive procurement, in line with the recently adopted OECD Bribery and corruption, would prompt Brazilian suppliers to invest in research and improve efficiency, thus enhancing their competitiveness in domestic and export markets.

 At the same time, more efficient public procurement should allow for the provision of more and better quality infrastructure, facilitating the development of hubs of sustainability and innovation in the regions, and improving the connectivity of hard-to-reach places.
 It can also help improve the standards of public service delivery, including in big cities and rural areas, with the purchase of better quality materials.
 In short, better competition and public procurement policies will not only save money, but can boost productivity and deliver more inclusive growth.